 Year 3 is an exciting time: it’s the first year in the Junior school and for some, it is a big step up from Year 2.

 The Year 2 teachers from the infant school and the Year 3 teachers from the Junior school liaise in the Summer term to make the move as smooth as possible.

 We spend a lot of time getting children settled and familiar with new routines, activities and new friends.
 All the children have a buddy in Year 6, who they meet at the end of Year 2.
 Their buddy helps them to settle in and support of they need any help.

 Many fun and exciting things happen in Year 3:

-- The children go on a day trip to Butser Farm in the Autumn term, to Chertsey Museum in the Spring term and to High Ashurst in the Summer term.
+- The children go on a day trip to Butser Farm in the Autumn term and to Chertsey Museum in the Spring term.

 - Each class takes part in an archaeologist workshop in the Autumn term.

 - The children take part in a Roman themed day during the Spring term.